 2. Factor in Sleep or Quiet Times When Booking Flights for Toddlers

 Flight times can make a big difference in how your trip with a toddler starts off.
-I always recommend to consider sleep times when preparing for your flight with a toddler to try to avoid them becoming cranky or overtired.
+I always recommend considering sleep times when preparing for your flight with a toddler to try to avoid them becoming cranky or overtired.

 This doesn’t mean you need to base every flight entirely your child’s schedule.
-Some things to take into consideration when choosing the best flight times for toddlers, however, includes their nap schedule, bed time, and how long you plan to arrive at the airport prior to your flight.
+Some things to take into consideration when choosing the best flight times for toddlers, however, includes their nap schedule, bedtime, and how long you plan to arrive at the airport prior to your flight.
+For us, scheduling flights over nap times generally works well if we bring our lightweight car seat for them to sit in.
+Other children may not be able to sleep on a flight quite as easily.

 If you’re flying longer distances, red eye flights can be a great option too.
 Each child will differ in their ability to fall asleep and stay asleep on a flight, so don’t get frustrated if it doesn’t go well the first time!